 ‘It’s her body not mine or anyone else’s’, says Kate.

-At times Kate has found parenting a teenager with a chronic condition really tough, especially when Rosie is in pain.
+At times Kate has found parenting a teenager with a chronic health condition really tough, especially when Rosie is in pain.
 She’s also found it hard watching Rosie miss out on what other teenagers are doing as part of normal teenage life.

 Kate also says it’s difficult maintaining her own friendships.